Braille: Derivation

 Braille is derived from the Latin alphabet, albeit indirectly.
 In Braille's original system, the dot patterns were assigned to letters according to their position within the alphabetic order of the French alphabet of the time, with accented letters and w sorted at the end.

 Unlike print, which consists of mostly arbitrary symbols, the braille alphabet follows a logical sequence.
-The first ten letters of the alphabet, a–j, use the upper four dot positions: (black dots in the table below).
+The first ten letters of the alphabet, a–j, use the upper four dot positions: (filled circles in the table below).
 These stand for the ten digits 1–9 and 0 in an alphabetic numeral system similar to Greek numerals (as well as derivations of it, including Hebrew numerals, Cyrillic numerals, Abjad numerals, also Hebrew gematria and Greek isopsephy).

 Though the dots are assigned in no obvious order, the cells with the fewest dots are assigned to the first three letters (and lowest digits), abc = 123, and to the three vowels in this part of the alphabet, aei, whereas the even digits 4, 6, 8, 0 are right angles.

 The next ten letters, k–t, are identical to a–j respectively, apart from the addition of a dot at position 3 (red dots in the bottom left corners of the cells in the table below): :